Explore The Heart of Orléans

 Home > About Us

 We’re glad you asked.
-In a nutshell, the Heart of Orléans Business Improvement Area (BIA) is a not-for-profit Board of Management, started by our business community in 2008.
+In a nutshell, the Heart of Orléans Business Improvement Area (BIA) is a Local Board of Ottawa Council, with a volunteer Board of Management, started by our business community in 2006.
 BIAs are a way for business districts to pool resources to improve the area, and speak with one common voice.
 We do this by promoting the areas as a district, advocating on behalf of our members, and making improvements to the streetscape.

 Leadership